-AAL is sponsoring three 20.2 SBIR topics to provide innovators up to $1.1M and a direct contract with the Army.
+AAL partners with SBIR to provide small business innovators up to $1.1M and a direct contract with the Army

 tapping america’s seed fund

 Three times each year, the Army puts out Small Business Innovation Research (SBIR) topics to give U.S. small businesses a chance to receive non-dilutive funding, refine their technology, and solve real Army problems.
 We call these three periods “releases,” and each release features new and focused challenges.

 With each new challenge, AAL’s integrated Solution Design approach provides innovators with an unprecedented level of access to Soldiers, Army problem owners, Cross-Functional Teams, program managers, and technical experts.
 With hands-on support from the AAL team, SBIR recipients get more transparency into Army problems and real-time guidance from people who know the rules.
 What does this mean to the innovator?
 It means your solution has a better chance to transition into an Army program of record.

 There are a range of requirements (and funding) associated with each topic, but each one offers the potential to develop your technology for the Army.
 What does this mean to the innovator?
 The Army can provide you with non-dilutive capital and the potential for a sole-source contract later in the program.

 AAL AND SBIR

 AAL uses the Army SBIR program as part of our integrated Solution Design approach.
 This means, each topic we release is tied to a priority problem we’re working to solve.
 What’s more is that we include Soldier touchpoints in every topic we release, so companies can develop solutions in tandem with end users.
 This collaborative approach provides direct engagement with Army problem owners, Cross-Functional Teams, program managers, technical experts, and other stakeholders who support the development of your technology.

 HOW IT WORKS